athenian-programming/mkdocs-demo/docs/index.md

 theme.
 Details are included for hosting the website for a Github Project, User or Organization.

+!!! note

+    This is intended to be more of a template than a tutorial.

 !!! note "Helpful Links"

     * [MkDocs](http://mkdocs.org)